okta/okta-signin-widget/docs/classic.md

 });
 ```

 **Note:** IdP Discovery is supported for Okta-hosted Widget setup only.
-IdP Discovery for self-hosted Widget is not officialy supported by v1 API and requires an extra step to complete OIDC flow.
+IdP Discovery for self-hosted Widget is not officially supported by v1 API and requires an extra step to complete OIDC flow.
 This step involves calling [`session.exists`](https://github.com/okta/okta-auth-js#sessionexists) and [`token.getWithoutPrompt`](https://github.com/okta/okta-auth-js#tokengetwithoutpromptoptions) methods which rely on third party cookies to be available.
 The below snippet applies to a SPA app hosting Sign-In Widget:

 ```javascript
 var signIn = new OktaSignIn({